alexeygrigorev/mlwiki.org/index.php/Cournot_Duopoly_Model.md

 ---
-title: "Cournot Duopoly Model"
 layout: default
 permalink: /index.php/Cournot_Duopoly_Model
+tags:
+- game-theory
+title: Cournot Duopoly Model
 ---

-# Cournot Duopoly Model

 ## The Cournot Duopoly Model
 This is a game from the [Game Theory](Game_Theory) that models interaction between two firms that produce the same product.